Tommy Pickles: Description

 In the original Rugrats series, Tommy is almost always depicted as speaking in a soft voice and wearing only a baby blue shirt and diaper, though he wore a red-orange shirt and overalls in the first episode, "Tommy's First Birthday."
 He is one year old at the beginning of the series, and has only a few strands of hair, the color of which indeterminable.
-He is white and through his mother, Didi, Tommy is of European Jewish heritage, with her parents being born and raised in Russia and later immigrated to the United States.
+He is Jewish through his mother, Didi, Tommy is of European Jewish heritage, with her parents being born and raised in Russia and later immigrated to the United States.
 He and other babies talk to each other when adults are either not around, or are not paying attention.
 Tommy and other babies also talk to toddlers such as his cousin Angelica and his neighbor Susie, who are both three years old.
 Tommy is not able to communicate with his newborn brother, Dil, which frustrates him at times.
 Though the youngest of the babies, Tommy is brave and adventurous and it comes naturally for him to serve as their leader, and, in stark contrast to Angelica, who frequently serves as an antagonist, he has a strong sense of justice and is unafraid to stand up for what he believes is right.Tommy is highly inquisitive, wants to explore everything, and regularly breaks out of his crib.
 He often uses a plastic toy screwdriver as a tool for escaping his crib and getting into places.
 Because of his goodhearted nature, he is sometimes easily manipulated or lied to.
 He is closest to Chuckie, as Phil and Lil, being twins, spend most of their time with one another and have a strong familial bond.
 His catchphrase is "A baby's gotta do what a baby's gotta do."

 The series All Grown Up! depicts Tommy, Dil, and the other Rugrats children as middle-schoolers.
 Tommy, now a preteen, bears resemblance to both his mother and father, with palatinate hair similar to Stu and a button nose similar to Didi.
 A nod to his childhood, Tommy still carries his toy screwdriver with him as part of his keychain.
 He has become less of a leader to his siblings and friends and more of an equal and while he still has a strong sense of right and wrong, he is sometimes hesitant to do the right thing for fear of being rejected or teased by peers.
 He has remained best friends with Chuckie throughout the years, still encouraging him to step outside of his very small comfort zone, and somewhat critical of Dil, whose abnormal tendencies sometimes embarrass or confuse him.
 He shows a strong interest in filmmaking.
 In the first season, Tommy wears a white shirt with yellow sleeves, but from the second season onward, Tommy and the other characters expanded their wardrobe and began wearing many different outfits.